 Dick spends most of his time working with his team asking them for their ideas.

-On the left, Jane spends most of her time telling her team what to do.
+Jane spends most of her time telling her team what to do.
 This is a directive style of management.
 On the right, Dick rarely tells his team members what to do, he mostly asks them for their ideas.
 This is a non-directive style of management.

 To be a great manager, you need to be able to blend these styles.